 Small Groups: All Souls has a number of small groups who meet regularly for exploration and fun.
 Each group centers around a particular focus, meets regularly throughout the year, is open to all and easy to join.
 Small groups are a good way for newcomers to get to know others in the congregation.
 All of these groups welcome new members at any time of the year.
-See contact information at the bottom of this page.
+See descriptions and contact information at the bottom of this page.

 Chalice Circles beginning in September: We will have two Chalice Circles this fall: 2nd and 4th Wed, 10:30 a.m.-noon, beginning September 27.
 Facilitated by John and Jane Murphy.